Khadse quits BJP for NCP; says Fadnavis destroyed his life | Politics

 Khadse quits BJP for NCP; says Fadnavis destroyed his life

-Simmering since his unceremonious exit from the Devendra Fadnavis-led ministry in 2016, senior Maharashtra BJP leader Eknath Khadse on Wednesday quit the party and will join the Sharad Pawar-led NCP later this week.
-Speaking to reporters, Khadse blamed Fadnavis for "destroying his life" and his political career, over three decades of it spent in strengthening the BJP in Maharashtra.
+Sulking since his unceremonious exit from the Devendra Fadnavis-led ministry in 2016, senior Maharashtra BJP leader Eknath Khadse on Wednesday quit the party and will join the Sharad Pawar-led NCP later this week.
+Speaking to reporters, Khadse (68) blamed Fadnavis for "trying to destroy his life" and political career, over three decades of it spent in strengthening the BJP in Maharashtra.

 NCP minister Jayant Patil said Khadse will join the NCP on Friday, ending prolonged speculation over the latter's next political move.
 Khadse has been sulking after he had to resign from the Fadnavis-led ministry in 2016 over corruption allegations.